borg286/sevtech/README.md

 * Having two Chalice of Containments one with lava and one with starlight will mostly make sand, but will also give you aquamarine shale and the rare rock crystal.
 While the aquamarine found in the beneath is not affected by luck, aquamarine shale made this way is.
 You average 3 shale per bucket of lava and starlight and if you use resonating gems you typically get more than a bucket of starlight.
 Recommend using an ender hopper or similar to collect items.
 Note if your server is using Sponge, the two chalice thing is bugged.
 Blood magic Senade of the nether is a great way to get lava.

 * You can build yourself an indestructible chamber with the Illumination wand.
 Inside you place any kind of stone.
-When you wear Mantle of Stars attuned to Fornax and set yourself on fire (e.g. with flint & steal) you melt the stone to lava source blocks.
+When you wear Mantle of Stars attuned to Fornax and set yourself on fire (e.g. with flint & steel) you melt the stone to lava source blocks.

 ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_25.png)